When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Lucifer a Boy or Girl Name?

 The name Lucifer is most frequently associated with boys.
-Like most titles, however, you can give it to a girl.
-If Lucifer’s popularity for boys is so-so for boys, it’s abysmal for girls.
-Currently, the name ranks as the 7,878 most popular girls’ names.
+Grammatically, it is a masculine Latin noun (ending in -er).
+Like most titles, however, you can give it to a girl, though it is incredibly rare.
+If Lucifer’s popularity for boys is so-so, it is abysmal for girls.
+Currently, the name ranks as the 7,878th most popular girls’ name, making it a truly unique choice for a daughter.

 Variations of Lucifer

-• Luzifer: the German variant of “Lucifer,” it is illegal to name your child Luzifer in Germany.
+• Luzifer: The German variant of “Lucifer.”
+Note that it is often illegal to name your child Luzifer in Germany due to child welfare laws.

 Nicknames for Lucifer

 Lucifer carries certain baggage as a name.
-If you appreciate the melodic ring and mythology of the title but don’t want to commit, these names are good options:
+If you appreciate the melodic ring, the Latin roots, or the mythology of the title but don’t want to commit to the controversy, these names are excellent alternatives:

 Middle Names for Lucifer